tkrajina/golongfuncs/README.md

     $ golongfuncs <directory>
     $ golongfuncs <directory>/...

-The 50 longest functions in the code:
+If path is not specified, golongfuncs assumes it is `./...`.

+Show multiple measures:

+    $ golongfuncs -type lines
+    $ golongfuncs -type lines,in_params
+    $ golongfuncs -type lines,in_params,complexity/lines

+If multiple measures are specified, the results are sorded by the first column (in this example `lines`):

+By default the result shows only the top 20 results.
+Change that with `-top`:

-    $ golongfuncs -top 50 ./...
+    $ golongfuncs -top 50

+By default, functions shorter than 10 lines are ignored.
+You can change that with `-min-lines <n>`.

-The most complex functions:
+The 100 most complex functions:

-    $ golongfuncs -type complexity ./...
+    $ golongfuncs -top 100 -type complexity ./...

 The most complex functions longer than 50 lines:

     $ golongfuncs -min-lines 50 -type complexity ./...

-The tool can output multiple measures, but the result is always ordered by the first column (in this case `complexity`):

-    $ golongfuncs -type complexity,lines,len ./...

 Find long functions, but calculate also their complexity, avg complexity and avg nesting: